LibraryCarpentry/lc-open-refine/episodes/13-looking-up-data.md

 The functionality in OpenRefine can be enhanced by ‘extensions' which can be downloaded and installed to add functionality to your OpenRefine installation.

-A list of Extensions (not necessarily complete) is given on the OpenRefine downloads page at [http://openrefine.org/download.html](https://openrefine.org/download.html).
+A list of [Extensions](https://openrefine.org/extensions.)(not necessarily complete) is given on OpenRefine's page.

 ::::::::::::::::::::::::::::::::::::::::::::::::::